svenvg93/GitBook/docker/dashboards/grafana.md

 # Grafana

-Grafana is the open source analytics & monitoring solution for every database.
-This guide walks you through getting started with Grafana.
+Grafana is an open-source analytics and monitoring solution compatible with various databases.
+This guide walks you through the initial setup of Grafana using Docker and covers optional configurations for automated provisioning.

 {% hint style="info" %}
 The step below might need adjustment to work in your environment!